configcat/docs/website/docs/sdk-reference/kotlin.md

 client.setOnline()
 ```

-> With `client.isOffline` you can check whether the SDK is in offline mode or not.
+> With `client.isOffline` you can check whether the SDK is in offline mode.

 ## Flag Overrides